arakoslav/spiral/README.txt

-# Hypnotic Spiral 2.0
+# Hypnotic Spiral 3.0
-Copyright (C) 2006, 2007 by Yonah Arakoslav
+Copyright (C) 2006, 2007 by Yonah Arakoslav yonah.arakoslav@yahoo.com

 ## New in this version

-Recording with an iSight (Mac only)
-Much better speech synthesis (Mac only)

-Several new scripts
+Many new scripts
+Some sample images and a sound track
+Experiment with syllabalized words in spiral.py
+I've now got an e-mail address.
+I'm happy to receive reports of use of this program, especially if you've got the a/v features working!

 ## Introduction